Ryno2390/Data_Science_Career_Track_Capstone_2/README.md

 # Enough About Me, Let's Talk About Coup
-This project attempts a machine learning analysis of coup attempts in Python using a variable threshold Random Forest Regressor model.
+A machine learning analysis of coup attempts in Python using a variable threshold Random Forest Regressor model.

 ## Documentation